Difference Between Comparable and Comparator

 What is Comparable?

 The comparable object is capable of comparing with the other objects.
-For the class to be able to compare the instances, it is a necessary condition for the class to implement the comparable interface.
+For the class to compare the instances, it is necessary for the class to implement the Comparable interface.

 A comparable interface was developed for the objects with natural ordering.
 In other words, this means that the object which is to be sorted must have the order in which it is to be sorted.

 In logical terms, the comparable interface compares “this” reference with the object that is mentioned in the method.
-When the comparable interface is implemented by any class, the object of that class can be sorted by using the Collections. sort() or the Arrays. sort() method.
+When any class implements the Comparable interface, the object of that class can be sorted by using the Collections. sort() or the Arrays. sort() method.

 The objects will automatically be sorted in the natural order that is defined by the CompareTo method.
 Numbers, strings, and many other types can be compared.
 Strings can be compared by using alphabetical comparison.